Skip to contentSkip to content

 Do small businesses really need email marketing?

-Many do, especially if customers compare options, need time to decide, abandon carts, request quotes, book seasonally, or need education before they act.
+Many do, especially if customers compare options, need time to decide, abandon carts, request quotes, book seasonally, or need education first.
 Email is most useful when the first visit is rarely the final decision.

 What is the first email flow to build?